SYGong/sygong.github.io/_posts/2018-12-26-3sum-closest.md

         min_diff = float('inf')
         three_sum = 0

-        # Recursively find smallest/largest index of the
+        # Find smallest/largest index of the least number
-        # least number in curr_n (0, 1, 2 or 3) numbers
-        # that sum up to target.
+        # in curr_n (0, 1, 2 or 3) numbers that sum up to
+        # curr_target.
+Find 2nd least one, then 3rd least
+        # one and so on by recursion.
         def closest(curr_target, curr_n, lo=0):
             nonlocal nums, top, target, min_diff, three_sum